RemyRM/DigimonWorld2Tool/README.md

 Work in progress visualizer for the map data of the game "Digimon World 2".

-The current visualizer only renders each possible map layout per domain in the console as coloured text or whitespace showing the following object data:
+The current visualizer is only able to render the following data on the layout:
 - Warp    Position+Type
 - Chest   Position
 - Trap    Position+Type
 - Digimon Position

-The following items are next on the to-do list:
+The following items are currently being worked on:
 - Switching to Winforms
 - Adding GUI Layout for selecting maps
 - Pixel/Vector based renderer for map layouts